 - Lexicography, grammar, orthography and corpus design

 - Technology in documentation and reclamation

 - Training and capacity building in language work

 Papers: To allow for as many presentations as possible, we have decided that all 20-minute paper presentations will be pre-recorded and uploaded to a platform (to be announced) a few weeks before the beginning of the conference.
 Conference participants will then have an opportunity to watch presentations before the beginning of the conference.
-During the conference itself, each paper presentation will be given scheduled time for questions and discussion synchronously over Zoom (details of the discussion period will be announced in October 2020).
+During the conference itself, each paper presentation will be given scheduled time for questions and discussion synchronously over Zoom.
 We are also exploring different ways of encouraging interaction asynchronously (e.g., by posting comments and questions) or synchronously throughout the conference.

-Posters: To allow for as many poster presentations as possible, posters will be uploaded as a PDF a few weeks prior to the beginning of the conference.
-Poster presenters will have the option of uploading an accompanying 10 minute audio/video recording walking participants through the poster.
+Posters: To allow for as many poster presentations as possible, posters will be uploaded as a PNG file a few weeks prior to the beginning of the conference.
 Poster presenters will also have the opportunity to interact with participants at a scheduled time during the conference.